-This remarkable feature is responsible for never-seen-before functionality that allows you to, for example, apply deconvolution to heavily processed data.
-The deconvolution module "simply" travels back in time to a point where the data was still linear (deconvolution can only be applied to linear data!), does its thing and then Tracking forward-propagates the changes.
+This remarkable feature is responsible for never-seen-before functionality that allows you to, for example, apply correct deconvolution to heavily processed data.
+The deconvolution module "simply" travels back in time to a point where the data was still linear (deconvolution can only correctly be applied to linear data!).
+Once travelled back in time, deconvolution is applied and then Tracking forward-propagates the changes.
 The result is exactly what your processed data would have looked like with if you had applied deconvolution earlier and then processed it further.
-But wait, there's more!

 What does this look like in practice?
 It looks like a deconvolution routine that just "magically" brings into focus what it can.
-No local supports, luminance masks, or selective blending needed.
-No exaggerated noise grain, just enhanced detail.
-And that's just what Tracking does for the deconvolution module.
-There are many more modules that rely on Tracking in a similar manner.
+No sub-optimal local supports needed, no subjective luminance masks needed, no selective blending needed.
+There is no exaggerated noise grain, just enhanced detail; objectively better results, in less time, with less hassle.

 The Bin module puts you in control over the trade-off between resolution, resolved detail and noise.